-This Code sets out the responsibilities of each party in the delivery and management of RMIT higher degrees by research.This guideline belongs to the Higher degrees by research policy.
+This Code sets out the responsibilities of each party in the delivery and management of RMIT higher degrees by research.This Code supports the Higher degrees by research policy.

 The quality of RMIT University’s Higher Degree by Research provision is the shared responsibility of University governance, Colleges, Schools and academic units, supervisors, and higher degree by research (HDR) candidates themselves.